satyaseela/Cypress_challenge/README.md

 ### Overview
   For API testing followed the OpenWeatherMap API to fetch and present real-time weather data based on a locations and validated their responses.

-### Running Tests

-To run the tests, use the following command: npx cypress open

-To run the tests in diffrent browsers use the following command: npx cypress run --spec cypress\e2e\uiTestsuite.cy.js --browser browsername